cea-hpc/modules/doc/source/module.rst

  .. mconfig:: advanced_version_spec

   Advanced module version specification to finely select modulefiles.

-Defines environment variable :envvar:`MODULES_ADVANCED_VERSION_SPEC` when set.
+  Default value is ``1``.
+It can be changed at installation time with :instopt:`--disable-advanced-version-spec<--enable-advanced-version-spec>` option.
+The :envvar:`MODULES_ADVANCED_VERSION_SPEC` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html